ROCm/rocSOLVER/rocsolver/docs/source/userguide_intro.rst

 Brief description and functionality
 ====================================

-rocSolver Library is in early stages of active development.
-New features and functionality is being continuously added.
-New functionality is documented at each release of the ROCm platform.
+The rocSolver library is in the early stages of active development.
+New features are being continuously added, with new functionality documented at each release of the ROCm platform.

 The following table summarizes the LAPACK functionality implemented in rocSOLVER's latest release.